FileZilla offers GUI products for interactive transfers and CLI products for

 FileZilla Pro CLI is the command-line edition of the same product.
 It supports identical protocols and behaves identically on the wire; the difference is the interface.
 Instead of clicking through a queue, you write a one-line command — or a hundred-line shell script — and your scheduler runs it.
 Output is plain text, exit codes are standard, and logs are pipeable into whatever monitoring stack you already use.

-Use the CLI when the same transfer needs to run repeatedly with no human present.
+Use the Pro CLI when the same transfer needs to run repeatedly with no human present.

 Are the protocols and credentials interchangeable?

 Yes.
 Both products use the same connection model and accept the same credentials.
 A bucket you connect to in FileZilla Pro will connect the same way in FileZilla Pro CLI.
-Many teams set up their connections interactively in the GUI to confirm everything works, then export the connection details into the CLI for the automation step.
+Many teams set up their connections interactively in the GUI to confirm everything works, then use the same connection details in the CLI for the automation step.

 Pricing and the bundle